thecodemonkey/kafka-microservices/hello-kafka/readme.md

 ### receive the message

-The consumer starts and subscribes to the topic.
+The consumer starts and subscribes to the topic "test".
 All received messages are automatically displayed in the console.

 ```bash